maciejmalecki/metaprompts/plan-execute/README.md

 - Reduce rework and improve code quality
 - Provide clear tracking and transparency for development progress

-## The Three Meta-Prompts
+## How to Use These Meta-Prompts

 Each meta-prompt is a self-contained, ready-to-use prompt.
 Simply copy the contents of each file and paste it directly into your AI assistant.
 Each subsequent meta-prompt depends on outputs (a command file created) from the previous one.

-### 1. Plan Meta-Prompt (`create-plan.md`) - Use First

-**Purpose:** Generated command creates a comprehensive development plan for a feature or bug fix.

-**Usage:**
-1. Copy the contents of `create-plan.md`
-2. Paste it directly into your AI assistant (Claude Code, Copilot, Cursor, etc.)
-3. The AI will guide you through:
-   - Gathering issue number, feature name, and task specification
-   - Scanning your codebase for relevant context
-   - Creating a structured plan with:
-     - Feature description
-     - Root cause analysis (when applicable)
-     - Relevant code references
-     - Open questions (for clarification)
-     - Self-reflection questions for the AI
-     - Detailed, enumerated execution steps/phases
-     - Acceptance criteria
-4. Output: A markdown file saved in `.ai/` folder named `{issue-number}_{feature-short-name}.md`

-### 2. Plan-Update Meta-Prompt (`plan-update.md`) - Use Second (Optional)

-**Purpose:** Generated command updates an existing plan when specifications change or clarifications are needed.

-**Usage:**
-1. Copy the contents of `plan-update.md`
-2. Paste it directly into your AI assistant
-3. The AI will guide you through:
-   - Identifying the plan to update (created in step 1)
-   - Specifying changes needed (spec changes, Q&A answers, new criteria, etc.)
-   - Updating the plan consistently across all sections
-   - Interactively clarifying incomplete information
-4. Output: Updated plan in the same `.ai/` file

-**When to use:** Only if requirements change or open questions get answered before execution.

-### 3. Execute Meta-Prompt (`execute.md`) - Use Last

-**Purpose:** Generated command implements the plan by executing selected steps or phases.

-**Usage:**
-1. Copy the contents of `execute.md`
-2. Paste it directly into your AI assistant
-3. The AI will guide you through:
-   - Loading your plan (created/updated in steps 1-2)
-   - Selecting which steps or phases to execute
-   - Implementing each step systematically
-   - Supporting interactive checkpoints for review
-   - Updating the plan with execution status
-4. Output: Implementation of the feature/fix and updated plan showing completion status

-**Dependency:** Requires a plan created by `plan` command (optionally updated by `plan-update` command)

-## How to Use These Meta-Prompts

-These meta-prompts are **self-contained and ready to use immediately**.
 No setup or command installation required.
 Simply follow this workflow:

 ### Quick Start Workflow